airborne-commando/user-email-gen/README.md

 For a HTML page

-~~From there you should be given a list of domains to choose from or if you want you can choose a random one from cock.li~~
+From there you should be given a list of domains to choose from or if you want you can choose a random one from cock.li (optional, see below)

-when executed it will display a username and password for outlook, proton ~~and~~ ~~cock.li~~
+when executed it will display a username and password for outlook, proton and cock.li (optional)

-~~You will still need to solve a captcha for cock.li if you decide to use this.~~
+You will still need to solve a captcha for cock.li if you decide to use this.

-* Use a VPN, mullvad.
+* Use a VPN, mullvad (if you decided to not edit the webapp and index.html)
-* OR if you'd want and trust cock.li, uncomment these lines out in
+* OR if you'd want and trust cock.li, uncomment these lines

 app.py: